Elisabeth Achelis: Biography

 Elisabeth Achelis was born in 1880 in Brooklyn, New York, the daughter of Frederick and Bertha Franziska Achelis.
 She had a twin sister named Margaret, and attended Brooklyn Heights Seminary and the Ogontz School in Pennsylvania.
 She was an heir to the American Hard Rubber Company fortune.

-In 1929 she attended a lecture by Melvil Dewey at the Lake Placid Club on the idea of a thirteen month calendar.
-She was taken by the idea of calendar reform.
+In 1929 she attended a lecture by Melvil Dewey at the Lake Placid Club on the idea of a thirteen month calendar, proposed by Moses B. Cotsworth.
+She was taken by the idea of calendar reform but was appalled by the strict rigidity of the 28-day month, 13-month system.

-Achelis founded The World Calendar Association (TWCA) in 1930 with the goal of worldwide adoption of the World Calendar.
+Achelis founded The World Calendar Association (TWCA) in 1930, in direct opposition to Cotsworth's International Fixed Calendar League, with the goal of worldwide adoption of the World Calendar.
 It functioned for most of the next twenty-five years as The World Calendar Association, Inc. Throughout the 1930s, support for the concept grew in the League of Nations, the precursor of the United Nations.
 Achelis started the Journal of Calendar Reform in 1931, publishing it for twenty-five years, and wrote five books.

 Also, Achelis wrote in 1955, "While Affiliates and Committees have over the years and still are able to approach all branches of their governments, the Incorporated (International) Association was prevented from seeking legislation in the United States lest it lose its tax exempt status.
 Because of this I have been prevented from doing in my own country that which I have been urging all other Affiliates to do in theirs."

 She died in her sleep at age 93 on February 11, 1973, in New York.